Expectations Are High, Don’t Lower The Bar On Anambra Governance, Prelate Tells Soludo, APGA

 Bishop Ezeokafor who stated this at St. Patrick’s Catholic Cathedral, Awka during a victory thanksgiving mass organized by APGA, Anambra State Chapter, said APGA’s feat in the last gubernatorial election was destined by God.

-He maintained that it is important that the people who voted for the party during the election, are made to feel the impact of good governace.
+He maintained that it is important that the people who voted for the party during the election, are made to feel the impact of good governance.

 ‘Your victorious outing in the last gubernatorial election in the state was made possible by God.